lambda826/My-Notebook/09 Cloud/AWS/01 EC2/Configure Instances.md

  - Step 2: During the transition
 	 - Track your transition progress by using the CloudWatch metric `MetadataNoToken`.
  - Step 3: When everything is ready on all instances
- - -   For existing instances: You can require IMDSv2 use through the  [modify-instance-metadata-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html)  command.
+   - For existing instances: You can require IMDSv2 use through the  [modify-instance-metadata-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html)  command.
 You can make these changes on running instances; you do not need to restart your instances.

 	- For new instances: When launching a new instance, you can do one of the following:
 	    - In the Amazon EC2 console launch instance wizard, set  **Metadata accessible**  to  **Enabled**  and  **Metadata version**  to  **V2**.
 For more information, see  [Step 3: Configure Instance Details](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#configure_instance_details_step).
 	    - Use the  [run-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html)  command to specify that only IMDSv2 is to be used.
+ - Step 4: When all of your instances are transitioned to IMDSv2
+	 - The `ec2:MetadataHttpTokens`, `ec2:MetadataHttpPutResponseHopLimit`, and `ec2:MetadataHttpEndpoint` IAM condition keys can be used to control the use of the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API and corresponding CLI.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwODk5MzIxOCwxMjM2MzY0MjYxLDE2OD
+eyJoaXN0b3J5IjpbMjAyNTkxODI5OCwxMjM2MzY0MjYxLDE2OD
 QwMjYyNjMsNDI5Nzk4MDMxLC02MjY0Njg3MzNdfQ==
 -->